 The person we get to spend the least amount of time with is Jun, whose problems are a little more unusual.
 Married to a scientist with a cold and logical approach to life, her marriage has turned into a prison sentence with an unrelenting gaoler of a husband.
 Kohei’s love is selfish to the extreme, he says he loves Jun so he has to keep her even though he knows she doesn’t want him.

 Occasionally, the four begin to feel like archetypes in somewhat contrived situations designed to help the film explore the contemporary lives of middle-aged women.
-Perhaps Jun really did select them for their complementary qualities – a little like a girl group with the fluffy one, the quite one and the feisty one, but every so often it’s a little on the nose.
+Perhaps Jun really did select them for their complementary qualities – a little like a girl group with the fluffy one, the quiet one and the feisty one, but every so often it’s a little on the nose.
 Hamaguchi largely manages to make the extreme running time work for him by giving his characters the necessary breathing space, allowing key episodes the room to develop into deliberate tedium.
 Both the early workshop and later book reading, almost the two axes of the film, play out in essentially real time, pushing towards a particular kind of abstract realism.

-Happy Hour almost justifies its mammoth running time but does undoubtedly stumble at certain stages.
+Happy Hour fully justifies its mammoth running time but does undoubtedly stumble at certain stages.
 Still, it supplies ample room for exploring the everyday lives of its wide-ranging cast and more particularly of its central group of women each of whom, essentially, just want to be seen.
 Turning in surprisingly pleasing production values for its low budget approach, Happy Hour is an ambitious if not always successful film but even where it fails it’s never less than interesting.